Afghan Women’s Rights After The Taliban: An Historical Analysis

 Afghanistan: What’s the cost of 20 years of war?

-America’s longest war, which began shortly after 9/11 and lasted more than two decades, killed tens of thousands, dogged four presidents and was ultimately unwinnable despite the staggering cost in dollars and even greater cost in human lives.
-Joe Biden’s promise to withdraw all American forces from Afghanistan by the 20th anniversary of the 9/11 ...
+America's longest war, which began shortly after 9/11 and lasted more than two decades, killed tens of thousands, dogged four presidents and was ultimately unwinnable despite the staggering cost in dollars and even greater cost in human lives.
+Joe Biden's promise...
 Read more

 Afghanistan: Who Are The Leaders To Come?

 In response to the 9/11 attacks on New York and Washington, the US intervened militarily quickly, removing the Taliban and vowing to support democracy and eliminate the threat.
-Two decades later, foreign forces are pulling out of Afghanistan as quickly as they were drawn in.
-With NATO’s support and Obama’s “troop surge” in 2009, the ...
+Two decades later, foreign forces are pulling out of Afghanistan as quickly...
 Read more